Ted Cruz calls Democratic senator an 'ass' following Senate floor mask dispute - KESQ

 “I don’t care what they say to me.
 I care about public health.
 It’s clear that McConnell and some of my Senate colleagues, like Ted Cruz, care nothing about essential workers,” Brown said.

-The office of Republican Sen. Chuck Grassley of Iowa announced Tuesday morning that he was exposed to Covid-19 and will immediately quarantine as a result.
+As the confrontation in the Senate continues to spark debate over mask wearing on Capitol Hill, the office of Republican Sen. Chuck Grassley of Iowa announced Tuesday morning that he had been exposed to Covid-19 and would immediately quarantine.

 Grassley, who as president pro tempore is the most senior Republican in the chamber, is 87 years old, putting him at a vulnerable age for contracting the virus.
 The Iowa Republican spoke on the Senate floor on Monday and was seen at the Capitol speaking to reporters Monday afternoon.